On the Power of Automata Minimization in Reactive Synthesis: Implementation and Evaluation

-Figure~\ref{fig:synthesis-random} shows a cactus plot comparing the three different approaches on \emph{Random} benchmarks.
+Figure~\ref{fig:synthesis-random} shows a cactus plot~\footnote{Figures best viewed on a computer.} comparing how the three different approaches perform on \emph{Random} benchmarks.
 The curves show how many instances can be solved with a given timeout.
-The further a curve is to the right of the graph, the more benchmarks could be solved in less time.
+The further up the curve is, the more benchmarks could be solved in less time.
 The graph shows that Hopcroft's minimization algorithm is in fact able to solve many more cases than both versions of Brzozowski's algorithm.
 Furthermore, the explicit Brzozowski approach slightly outperforms the symbolic one.
 In spite that with time limit of 10 seconds the symbolic version is able to handle more cases than the explicit one, if we take 1000 seconds as the time limit the explicit version is able to handle in total more cases than the symbolic one.
-This observation shows that the explicit version is more scalable than the symbolic one.
+This shows that the explicit version is more scalable than the symbolic one.
+Increasing the time limit does not change the results, since unsolved instances reached the memory limit.

 The results are not much different in the case of the non-random benchmarks, shown in Figure~\ref{fig:synthesis-nonrandom}.
 There we can see that symbolic Brzozowski's algorithm timed out for the vast majority of instances, only being able to solve the smaller instances of the \emph{Nim} family, and none of the instances of the \emph{Single-Counter} and \emph{Double-Counters} families.
 The explicit version performs slightly better, being able to handle some smaller instances of the \emph{Single-Counter} and \emph{Double-Counters} families.
 Hopcroft's algorithm, on the other hand, can solve a large number of instances within the timeout.